walac/walac.github.io/_posts/2016-08-23-java-faster-than-cpp.md

 experiments I realized this was not the case, then I started to profile the code.
 If you know me, you also know I am a very keen Linux user, but I had to switch to Mac OS X for a [project](https://walac.github.io/taskcluster-worker-macosx-engine/) I am working on at Mozilla.
-As I have no much experience on Mac development, and that includes native tools, I made some google research and came across [Instruments](https://developer.apple.com/library/watchos/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/index.html).
+As I don't have much experience with Mac development, and that includes native tools, I did some Google research and came across [Instruments](https://developer.apple.com/library/watchos/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/index.html).
 After some painful time trying to use it inside [Xcode](https://www.wnd.com/files/2015/03/poop-emoji-emoticon-600-300x300.jpg), I came back to google and found